Peter-G-Stone/Peter-G-Stone.github.io/_posts/2019-03-07-another_project_piclist.markdown

 ---

-## React on the frontend and rails API on the backend.
+## React with redux on the frontend and rails API on the backend.

 Welcome, welcome, welcome.
 Today I'll write about another project that has been in the works.
 I call this one PicList.
 It uses some popular technologies: React, Redux, Rails.